 Most of our business is derived from companies in developed countries.
-Economic instability in many parts of the world, including sovereign debt levels in the European Union and the United States, continues to be a situation that we are monitoring closely.
-A potential financial crisis on financial institutions globally would likely have an adverse effect on the global capital markets and our business.
-In addition, if developed countries were to experience slow growth or recession, we could see the following effects:
+Economic uncertainty in many parts of the world, including international trade disputes and sovereign debt levels in the European Union and the United States, are situations that we are monitoring closely.
+If developed countries were to experience slow growth or recession, we could see the following effects:

-- · a drop in demand for our products; - · companies being unable to finance their businesses; - · difficulty in obtaining materials and supplies; - · potential devaluation and/or impairment of assets; - · difficulty in collecting accounts receivables; - an increase in accounts receivable write-offs; and - greater foreign exchange rate volatility affecting our profitability and cash flow.
+- a drop in demand for our products; - companies being unable to finance their businesses; - difficulty in obtaining materials and supplies; - potential devaluation and/or impairment of assets; - difficulty in collecting accounts receivables; - an increase in accounts receivable write-offs; and - greater foreign exchange rate volatility affecting our profitability and cash flow.